QuarkNerd/blog/cprice/_posts/2014-12-19-elk-3-things-i-wish-id-known.md

 # You know, for logs

 The ELK stack is an incredibly powerful tool which really can revolutionise how logs are *viewed*.
-Awful puns aside, it's a powerful and versitile stack that can seriously optimise the workload of operations, and at the same time expose fresh insights to business.
+Awful puns aside, it's a powerful and versatile stack that can seriously optimise the workload of operations, and at the same time expose fresh insights to business.